ankitects/anki-manual/filtered-decks.md

 are shown: the cards Anki thinks you’re about to forget, and a daily limit of new cards.
 This is generally useful, as it ensures you don’t spend more time studying than necessary.
-But sometimes it can be useful to step outside of these normal limits, such as when you need to revise for a test, focus on particular material, and so on.
+But sometimes it can be useful to step outside of these normal limits, such as when you need to review for a test, focus on particular material, and so on.
 To make this possible, Anki provides a different type of deck called a 'filtered deck'.